captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 Well, we are glad to make your acquaintance.
+---
+## JOHN:
 Please sit.
 ---
 ## ALICE:
 A drink for you, sir?
+---
+## ALICE:
 Or your son?
 ---
 ## ISAAC:
 Thank you, milady.
 ---
 ## HENRY:
-We were great friends of Master Shakespeare and we have collected a great majority of his work and hope to print the whole of it.
+We were great friends of Master Shakespeare
 ---
+## HENRY:
+and we have collected a great majority of his work and hope to print the whole of it.
+---
 ## JAGGARD:
 You say you have a great many of the man’s plays?
+---
+## JAGGARD:
 How many?
 ---
 ## HENRY:
-We have 18 or so all together.
+We have eighteen or so all together.
 ---
 ## HENRY:
 None of them ever printed before.
 ---
 ## HENRY:
-We have his *Ceasar*, *Macbeth*—
+We have his *Caesar*, *Macbeth*—
 ---
 ## ALICE:
 *As You Like It.*
 ---
 ## JAGGARD:
-Well…with my 18 we could print the lot then, couldn’t we?
+Well…
 ---
+## JAGGARD:
+With my eighteen we could print the lot then, couldn’t we?
+---
 ## HENRY:
-*Your* 18?
+*Your* eighteen?
 ---
 ## JAGGARD:
 That’s right.
+---
+## JAGGARD:
-My 18 plays by William Shakespeare have been printed by me.
+My eighteen plays by William Shakespeare have been printed by me.
+---
+## JAGGARD:
+So though you managed to shut down my last attempt to publish your friend,
+---
+## JAGGARD:
-So though you managed to shut down my last attempt to publish your friend, I stand here willing to forgive that slight and forge ahead with a complete collection.
+I stand here willing to forgive that slight and forge ahead with a complete collection.
 ---
 ## HENRY: